MythosCapital/mythos-docs/docs/mythos-standards.md

 * Third-party Audited Security
 * Data center

-Mythos uses Equinix data centers with locations in Washington DC.
+Mythos uses Equinix data centers.
 Equinix provides us the highest levels of physical security and reliability and is trusted by the world's most secure government agencies and fintech companies.

 ### Third-party Audited Security

-Our validator is in the process of undergoing a third-party security audit to the CryptoCurrency Security Standard and we expect to achieve full compliance as a Level 1 system.
+Our validator will undergo a third-party security audit to the CryptoCurrency Security Standard and we expect to achieve full compliance as a Level 1 system.
 Additionally, our physical location is SSAE16 SOC-1 Type II, SOC-2 Type II, PCI-DSS and ISO 27001.

 ### Big Fish 24/7 Support
 Mythos support agents are always available to assist with support issues, answer questions, and to help delegate to the Mythos validator.
 Contact support on a 24/7 basis here.